 Source and year of publication.
-We categorized the source of studies into two codes: those published in peer-reviewed journals or institute reports.
+We categorized the source of studies into three categories: peer-reviewed journal articles, institute reports, and unpublished working papers.
 Institute reports include contract research reports submitted to the federal government and studies conducted by large-scale contract research firms such as Mathematica Policy Research and RAND.